You can register for myIR as an individual or for your business, company, trust, school, partnership or club.

 Registering and acting on behalf of someone else

-If someone wants you to be their nominated person and act on their behalf, they’ll need to register for myIR.
-They then set you up as a nominated person from their myIR account.
+If someone wants you to be their nominated person and act on their behalf, you can access their account details through your own myIR logon.
+You will have to be set up as a nominated person before you can do this.

 Letting people access your myIR account

-You can give people a web logon to access your individual or business myIR account.
+You can give people a web logon to access your business or organisation myIR account.
 You can set what they see in your account and remove their access at any time.

 Executive office holders acting on behalf